koten551/sp-react-native-mqtt/README.md

 Add `pod 'MQTTClient'` to your podfile and `pod install`

-For using certificate, add cer.p12 to xcode project
 <details>
 <summary>Alternatively you can manually link the library on iOS (click to expand)</summary>